oscar-chau/oscar-chau/README.md

-## 💫Hi, my name is Oscar Chau and I am currently attending Cal Poly as a computer science major.
+## 💫About Me:
+Hi, my name is Oscar Chau, and I am currently pursuing a Computer Science degree at Cal Poly.
+My coursework has equipped me with a solid foundation in programming, data structures, algorithms, and software development.
+Through both personal and collaborative projects, I have refined my technical skills by exploring various programming languages, libraries, and frameworks.
+I am passionate about software development and enjoy learning how to build real-world applications.

 ## Contact:
 email : oscarchau126@gmail.com